NanduBit/Discord-Bot-Template/README.md

 </p>

 <!-- Title & Description -->
-  <h1 align="center">Walnut</h1>
+  <h1 align="center">[Bot Name & Your Bot Logo Above]</h1>

   <p align="center">
-    Walnut is an easy to use, advanced Discord multipurpose bot containing lot of commands.<br> It can do Moderation, Tickets, Radio, Games, Giveaways, Customisation, Economy, Leveling, Invites, Messages, Utilities, Suggestions, Server Stats etc.<br> Unfortunately the owners stopped at the peak and decided to put the source online of which I made an updated version.
+    [BotName] is an easy to use, advanced Discord multipurpose bot containing lot of commands.<br> It can do Moderation, Tickets, Radio, Games, Giveaways, Customisation, Economy, Leveling, Invites, Messages, Utilities, Suggestions, Server Stats etc.<br> Unfortunately the owners stopped at the peak and decided to put the source online of which I made an updated version.
     <br />
     <br />
     <a href="https://github.com/nanduwastaken/walnut-discord-bot/issues">Report Bug</a>